 - 14. Order of Benefit Payments.
 KEHP sponsors Health Reimbursement Accounts (HRAs) in addition to this Section 125 Flexible Spending Account.
 If you participate in both this FSA and an HRA, expenses will be paid under the FSA first. - 15.
-Carry over amounts.
-Up to \$500 in account balances from the FSA can be carried over and used in the subsequent year(s), to the extent not fully utilized in the current Plan Year. - 16.
+Carryover amounts.
+A minimum of \$50, up to a maximum of \$500, remaining in a participant's Health FSA at the end of the Plan Year can be carried over and used in the subsequent Plan Year, to the extent not fully utilized in the current Plan Year.
+Unused Health FSA amounts under \$50 will not carry over to the subsequent Pan Year and will be forfeited. - 16.
 Mid-Year Claims Deadline Run-Out Period (Applies to Mid-Year Termination or Cancelation)